el-grudge/money-diaries/README.md

   -var="database_password=${DB_PASSWORD}"
 ```

-Note: Sometimes resources take a bit too long to be destroyed, which may interrupt the destroy operation.
+⚠️ Note: Sometimes resources take a bit too long to be destroyed, which may interrupt the destroy operation.
 If you see an error such as "role 'xyz' cannot be dropped because some objects depend on it" or "'resource' is still in use", wait a few minutes then rerun the `terraform destroy` command.
+If that does not fix it, you may need to delete the resources manually.

 2. DBT